mthornton-net/mthornton-net.github.io/_posts/2024-05-06-Changing-Default-OU-For-New-Computers.md

 date: 2024-05-06 09:30:00 -0500
 tags: Active-Directory
 ---
+# Changing Default OU For New Computers

+## What Are The Benefits?

 Changing the default OU for new computers can be important especially if you have GPOs and/or Policies that are applied to all workstations that are outside of the default Computers container in Active Directory.
 It'll also help from you or other techs from "forgetting" to move the machine or a set of machines from its default Computers container.